udayxhegde/staging/_posts/2022-12-04-azuread-federate-aws.md

 ### Part 3: Getting a Cognito token and exchanging it for an Azure AD token
 Now that we have configured an Azure AD workload identity to trust the Cognito identity, we are ready for our software workload to get a token from Cognito and exchange it for an Azure AD access token.

-We will use the AWS Cognito SDK to get Cognito tokens.
+We will use the Amazon Cognito SDK to get Cognito tokens.
 Depending on where the software workload is running, EC2 or Lambda, you first need to grant the compute environment permissions to request tokens from your Cognito pool.

 #### Configure your EC2 instance or Lambda with permissions to your Cognito identity pool
 Head to the AWS IAM console.
 Create a permission policy for the Cognito pool.
 Pick the Cognito Identity service, and add the actions of "GetOpenIdTokenForDeveloperIdentity", "LookupDeveloperIdentity", "MergeDeveloperIdentities", and "UnlinkDeveloperIdentities".
 Pick the specific resource that identifies the Cognito identity pool just created.